Isobel Bishop

-Isobel Bishop (born September 8, 1991) is an Australian water polo player.
-She has earned water polo scholarships from the South Australia Institute of Sport and the Australian Institute of Sport.
-She plays for the Adelaide Jets in the National Water Polo League.
-She is a member of the Australia women's national water polo team ,and won a gold medal at the 2011 Canada Cup and another gold at the 2011 FINA Junior World Championships.
-She is trying to solidify a spot on the team in order to represent the country at the 2012 Summer Olympics.
+Isobel Bishop (born September 8, 1991) was an Australian water polo player.
+She played for the Adelaide Jets in the National Water Polo League.
+She was a member of the Australia women's national water polo team, and won a gold medal at the 2011 Canada Cup and another gold at the 2011 FINA Junior World Championships.
+She represented Australia at the 2016 Olympics.

-Personal
+Personal life

 Bishop was born on 8 September 1991 in Toorak Gardens, South Australia.
-Bishop attended Wilderness School in Adelaide, South Australia and completed her education in 2009.
+Bishop attended Wilderness School in Adelaide, South Australia and completed her high school education in 2009.
+In 2016, Bishop was studying for a Bachelors degree in Visual Communications at the University of Technology Sydney.

 Water polo

-Bishop plays water polo left-handed.
+Bishop played water polo left-handed.
 She first played the sport as a thirteen-year-old because her sister played the sport and it was offered at her school.
-She has held a water polo scholarship from the South Australia Institute of Sport and the Australian Institute of Sport.
+She held a water polo scholarship from the South Australia Institute of Sport and the Australian Institute of Sport.
 In 2008, she trained five mornings and four evenings a week while going to high school.

 Club water polo

 Bishop started playing water polo for the South Australian Wilderness team based at the Adelaide Aquatic Centre.
-She spoke out to the press in protest of plans to make changes to a pool at the centre that would have made it shallower.
-Changing the depth would have made it impossible to play water polo in it, and would have imposed a need to drive to another venue for many junior area players.
+She spoke out to the press in protest of plans to make a pool at the centre shallower.
+Changing the depth would have made it impossible to play water polo in it, and would cause many junior area players to drive to another venue.

 Bishop made her senior National Water Polo League debut in 2007 when she played for Adelaide Jets and was with the team for the 2011 season.
 She also played water polo for the Adelaide Tritons.
 In 2012, she played for the Victorian Tigers in the National Water Polo League.